dreamhost/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

       This field changes based on your previous selection.
 If you have chosen to launch an instance using an image, the :guilabel:`Image Name` field displays.
 Select the image name from the dropdown list.

-   Instance Snapshot
-      This field changes based on your previous selection.
-If you have chosen to launch an instance using a snapshot, the :guilabel:`Instance Snapshot` field displays.
-      Select the snapshot name from the dropdown list.

    Volume
       This field changes based on your previous selection.
 If you have